Main Content start here

 Rising Awareness of Dental Hygiene

-One of the most significant drivers of the India oral care market is the rising awareness of dental hygiene among consumers.
-With increased access to information through digital platforms, educational campaigns, and public health initiatives, people are becoming more informed about the importance of maintaining oral health as a part of overall well-being.
+One of the most significant drivers of the India oral care market is the rising awareness of dental hygiene among consumers, supported by wider access to health information through digital platforms, educational campaigns, and public health initiatives.
+For instance, India had 969.10 million internet subscribers as of 31 March 2025, which expands the reach of oral health messaging, product education, and dentist led awareness content beyond large cities.
 This awareness has led to a shift in consumer behavior, where oral care is no longer limited to brushing teeth once a day but involves a more comprehensive routine that includes the use of mouthwashes, dental floss, tongue cleaners, and teeth whitening products.

 This heightened awareness is not just limited to adults; parents are also becoming more conscious about their children’s dental health, driving demand for age-specific oral care products.
-Overall, the growing emphasis on dental hygiene is fueling consistent demand in the oral care market across India.
+For instance, the same government guidelines highlight measurable oral health burdens such as cleft lip and palate at 1.7 per 1000 live births and oral cancer at 12.6 per lakh population, reinforcing the importance of early prevention and sustained hygiene habits.
+Overall, the growing emphasis on dental hygiene is fueling consistent demand for oral care products across India.

 Shift Toward Natural and Herbal Products